Eric Comrie: Professional

 On December 24, 2013, the Jets signed Comrie to a three-year, entry-level contract.
 At the conclusion of the Americans' 2013–14 season, Comrie joined the Jets' American Hockey League (AHL) affiliate, the St. John's IceCaps; he went winless in two appearances.
 Comrie once again joined the IceCaps at the end of the Americans' season the following year, and went (2–1–0) in three games.

 Comrie joined the AHL full-time for the 2015–16 season.
 The IceCaps moved and were renamed the Manitoba Moose.
 In his first full professional season, Comrie posted a 13–25–7 record.
 His numbers were similar the following year, going 18–25–2.

 On April 5, 2017, Comrie received his first career recall by the Jets.
 He made his NHL debut on April 6 against the Columbus Blue Jackets, making 35 saves in a 5–4 win.

 On September 7, 2019, the Jets signed Comrie to a two-year, $1.4 million contract extension.
 He was placed on waivers on September 30, and was claimed by the Arizona Coyotes the following day.
 After beginning the season with the Coyotes (but not making any appearances), Comrie was assigned to the team's AHL affiliate, the Tucson Roadrunners, on November 9 for conditioning purposes.
 On November 30, the Coyotes traded Comrie to the Detroit Red Wings in exchange for Vili Saarijärvi.
 In his first start of the season on December 10, Comrie allowed five goals on 30 shots in a 5–1 loss to his former team, the Jets.
 On December 19, Comrie returned to the Jets after being claimed off waivers.

 After attending the Jets training camp, prior to the delayed 2020–21 season, Comrie was placed on waivers by Winnipeg and was subsequently claimed by the New Jersey Devils on January 12, 2021.
 On February 18, Comrie was reclaimed off waivers by the Jets.

 On July 13, 2022, Comrie as a free agent from the Jets inked a two-year contract $3.6 million contract with the Buffalo Sabres.

+Following the conclusion of his contract with the Sabres, Comrie returned to the Jets as a free agent, beginning his third stint with the club by signing a two-year, $1.65 million contract on July 1, 2024.